 The Calibre Design Awards are open to any firm located in Southern California, having at least one Associate or Professional Member of IIDA SoCal.
-IIDA Memberships must be current through 2021 and in good standing.
-Self-employed design professionals who are IIDA SoCal Members can may also enter.
+IIDA Memberships must be current through 2023 and in good standing.
+Self-employed design professionals who are IIDA SoCal Members may also enter.

 Who Can Enter

 Projects must be located in Southern California and must have been completed between January 1, 2022 and December 31, 2022.
 Projects previously submitted are not eligible to be resubmitted a second time.
 Absolutely no changes will be accepted once the project is submitted, including adding or deleting team members.
 Photography must be included with the submission and cannot be submitted separately or later than the due date.

 Due to numerous submissions and our recent consideration to expand the project completion timeframe due to project photography access during the pandemic, we have revised our competition dates!

 The project completion timeframe has been expanded to include projects completed between June 1st, 2021 through December 31, 2022 (19 months)

 There is no limit to the number of entries a designer or design firm may submit.
 Fees must be paid in full at the time of submission and are non-refundable under any circumstance.

 Regular submissions from January 1st to January 20th, 2023

 Question/Requirement #1 – Project Summary Statement